Ethan's Magazine Articles (and Videos!)

 If you use Sonar and SoundFonts with a Creative Labs sound card, this article is a must-read.
 It explains the many failings of Sonar's built-in SoundFont "support" and shows - step by step - how to overcome them all.
 With the tips in this article you'll be able to load any number of SoundFonts into multiple banks, prevent Sonar from clearing them each time you load a song, and be able to see all of the instrument names in all banks so you can easily choose the ones you want.

-Speaking of SoundFonts, I recently added a number of original SoundFonts to my site HERE.
+Speaking of SoundFonts, I posted a number of original SoundFonts to my site HERE.

 |Here's another Sonar article,